SandyRodger/JS_210/L1_Javascript_basics.md

 ### Dynamic Typing

-- JS is a dynamically typed language, which means that a variable may refer to a value of any data tyoe and can be reassigned to a different type wihtout throwing an exception.
+- JS is a dynamically typed language, which means that a variable may refer to a value of any data type and can be reassigned to a different type wihtout throwing an exception.

 ## [10.
 Operators](https://launchschool.com/lessons/7377ece4/assignments/8cdc0e98)